Suda2151/cmustudent-portfolio/README.md

 ## Final Project
-The final project can be confirmed at the floowing link.<br>
+The final project can be confirmed at the following link.<br>

 [Link to final project](/final_project.md)